guojiapub/BiQUE/README.md

 ### 1. Preprocess the Datasets
-To preprocess the datasets, run the following commands.
+To preprocess the datasets, run the following commands:

 ```shell script
 cd codes